pachyderm/docs/content/latest/deploy-manage/deploy/quickstart.md

 ## 1. Prerequisites

-Pachyderm is deployed on a Kubernetes Cluster.
+MLDM is deployed on a Kubernetes Cluster.

 Install the following clients on your machine before you start creating your cluster.
 Use the latest available version of the components listed below.